 This is What We Do

-Verisign, a global leader in domain names and Internet security, enables Internet navigation for many of the world’s most recognised domain names and provides protection for websites and enterprises around the world.
+Verisign, a global leader in domain names and Internet security, enables Internet navigation for many of the world’s most recognized domain names and provides protection for websites and enterprises around the world.
 Verisign ensures the security, stability and resiliency of key Internet infrastructure and services, including the .com and .net domains and two of the Internet’s root servers, as well as performs the root-zone maintainer functions for the core of the Internet’s Domain Name System (DNS).
-Verisign’s Security Services include intelligence-driven Distributed Denial of Service Protection, iDefense Security Intelligence and Managed DNS.
+Verisign’s Security Services include intelligence-driven Distributed Denial of Service Protection and Managed DNS.

 The Domain Name System FAQs

 The DNS is the addressing system for the Internet.
-Almost anything that interfaces with the internet (e.g. computers, mobile devices, laptops, ATMs and POS terminals) relies on DNS services to exchange information.
-DNS uses specialised servers to translate (or resolve) names such as www.verisign.com into numeric addresses that allow data and information to reach its destination.
-All internet applications, ranging from websites, e-mail, social networking and online banking to Voice over Internet Protocol (VoIP), file sharing and video on demand, depend on the accuracy and integrity of this translation.
-Without the DNS, the internet cannot function.
-The DNS is integral to a nation's critical infrastructure, online business operations and financial transactions, and all internet-based communications.
+Almost anything that interfaces with the Internet (e.g., computers, mobile devices, laptops, ATMs, and POS terminals) relies on DNS services to exchange information.
+DNS uses specialized servers to translate (or resolve) names such as www.verisign.com into numeric addresses that allow data and information to reach its destination.
+All Internet applications—ranging from websites, email, social networking, and online banking to Voice over Internet Protocol (VoIP), file sharing, and video on demand—depend on the accuracy and integrity of this translation.
+Without the DNS, the Internet cannot function.
+The DNS is integral to a nation's critical infrastructure, online business operations and financial transactions, and all Internet-based communications.

 The domain name space consists of a tree of domain names, subdivided into zones.
 The top-level or root zone is administered by the U.S. Department of Commerce (DoC) and jointly managed by Verisign and the Internet Assigned Numbers Authority (IANA) functions operator, who maintain the data in the root name servers.